dmbarbour/glas/docs/GlasDesign.md

 * *accel:Model* - accelerate the program.
 The model is often a symbol indicating that the program implements a specific accelerated function that the compiler should recognize.
 However, more general models are feasible.
 * *arity:(i:Nat, o:Nat)* - effective arity, usually based on a program *before* it was optimized.
 This may be checked, ignored, or assumed to be correct depending on context.
-* *eff:(arity?Arity)* - Presence of 'eff' indicates the subprogram is impure.
-May be augmented by 'arity' if not the typical 1--1.

 The 'prog' header also serves as the primary variant for programs within a *Dictionary* value.

 ### List, Arithmetic, Bitwise Operators, Etc..

-I've dropped most Glas program operators on data representations (modulo records).
+I've dropped most Glas program operators on data representations.
 Instead, the idea is to implement these functions within Glas then annotate for *Acceleration*.

 ## Bootstrap Syntax

 Glas requires an initial syntax for bootstrap.
 To serve this role, I define [the g0 language](GlasZero.md).
-The g0 language is essentially a Forth variant with staged metaprogramming, algebraic effects, and immutable tree-structured data.
-The g0 language should be bootstrapped early such that outputs extracted from the Glas system depend only on state of the module system, not on external tooling.
-Other language modules will ultimately be defined in terms of g0.
+The g0 language is essentially a Forth variant with staged metaprogramming, effects handlers, and immutable tree-structured data.
+The glas command line interface will bootstrap the language-g0 module upon every command, or at least validate a cached bootstrap.

 ## Application Models